 - Cultural Understanding: Students will be able to comprehend and analyze linguistic, social, artistic, political, historical, and economic issues related to the Hispanic world.

 The Spanish Department offers multiple opportunities for students to continue or initiate their contact with the Hispanic language and cultures while studying on campus.
 The Spanish Assistant organizes trips, Spanish language movies, facilitates discussions of current events, Spanish Club activities, and more.
-Students have the opportunity to interact with native speakers of Spanish through service learning components of their Spanish classes.
+Students have the opportunity to interact with native speakers of Spanish through community-based education.
 Students tutor Hispanic children in after school programs, teach English to adult Spanish speakers, and help in various local non-profit, government, and church based agencies that provide services to the local Hispanic population.

 Courses in the department provide sound preparation for graduate study, teaching, or careers in government, business, or social work.
-The department works cooperatively with the Education Department in the preparation of Spanish teachers.
-Since the largest minority group in the United States is Spanish speaking, it is increasingly important to know Spanish and understand Hispanic cultures.
+Since the largest minority group in the United States is Spanish speaking, and the U.S. is second only to Mexico in its number of Spanish speakers. it is increasingly important to know Spanish and understand Hispanic cultures.